WillEccles/node-server/README.md

 `"port":Int`: The port of the server.

-`"index":"string"`: The index for the server.
+`"indexFile":"string"`: The index for the server.
 If not specified, defaults to “/index.html.”

 `"validExts":{"string":"string"}`: Valid extensions and their mime types.
 Any extensions requested that are not in this list will be responded to with a 403 (access denied) error.
 You should probably not mess with this unless you need to.